prestia/mediumtonys/_posts/2023-8-30-beat-fm-band-expander.md

 Thankfully, if you have the stock Honda Beat Gathers head unit, there's a relatively simple fix: Install a [band expander](https://en.wikipedia.org/wiki/Band_expander) to tune in to stations above 95 MHz.

 The name "band expander" is a bit misleading.
 The device doesn't allow your radio to tune in to a wider range of stations.
 Rather, it shifts the frequency of each station by a set amount.
-Your head unit will still show 76-95 but you'll actually be listening to something 14Mhz (or 28 MHz) higher.
+Your head unit will still show 76-95 but you'll actually be listening to something 14 Mhz (or 28 MHz) higher.

 ![Picture of the Car Frequency Antenna, Radio FM Band Expander for Japanese Autos.](assets/img/beat-fm-band-expander/band-expander.jpg)